mknbv/derl/README.md

 ```

 `gym[atari]` will be installed by `setup.py`, but you will need
-to install other environment requirements (e.g. to use mujoco)
+to install other environment requirements (e.g. to use mujoco or pybullet)
 separately.

 Now you can run training: